 - No time for a thank-you letter?
 Try being thankful for them or something they’ve done for you in your own mind.

 - Keep a daily gratitude diary: Write down the things, people, or experiences you are grateful for every day.
 By the way, writing a diary can be a healing ritual.

 - Can’t find the time to keep a diary?
 Take time once a week and list the things you’re grateful for.
 Key is to write them down.

 - Furthermore, you’ll also find helpful apps that remind you to take in your daily dose of gratitude or suggest exercises on how to practice gratitude.

 This article was translated from German to English by Evan Binford.
-You can view the original here: Dankbarkeit: 8 Wege, um dankbarer und zufriedener zu werdenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Dankbarkeit: 8 Wege, um dankbarer und zufriedener zu werdenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.